Actindo-AG/Documentation/ActindoWorkFlow/Integration/01_ConfigureQueueTypes.md

   *4 vCores per worker (4 * 6 = 24) plus 4 vCores blocked for the daily business (24 + 4 = 28)*

-4. Click the *Execution Prio* drop-down list and select the appropriate execution priority.
+4. Click the *Execution Priority* drop-down list and select the appropriate execution priority.
 The following options are available:
   - **Oldest executable action**: The oldest executable actions within all existing processes is executed first by the workers.
   - **Executable actions of oldest process**: The executable actions within the oldest process are executed first by the workers.

 5. Click the [SAVE] button in the upper right corner.
   The *Create Queue Type* view is closed.
 The new queue type is created and displayed in the list of queue types.
-The *QueueType has been created* pop-up window is displayed.
+The *Queue type has been created* pop-up window is displayed.

   ![Queue type created](/Assets/Screenshots/ActindoWorkFlow/QueueTypes/QueueTypeCreated.png "[Queue type created]")